 An all-inclusive resort often seems like the obvious choice when planning a budget-friendly vacation.
 Everything is (supposedly) included, so (supposedly) what you pay upfront is the only fee you'll incur, and you can (supposedly) drink, dine, and play till your heart's content.
 But unfortunately, some hotels that bill themselves as "all-inclusive" have plenty of caveats: VIP-only pools, limited dining hours, and hefty fees for just about anything extra -- to name just a few.
-So you won't be met with any pricey surprises on your next getaway, we did the research (an expensive task when weeding out the not-so-all-inclusives!) and found a dozen all-inclusive properties that truly offer a great bang for your buck.
-These 12 hotels, in the Caribbean and Mexico, are the best of the best for those on a budget.
+So you won't be met with any unexpected surprises on your next getaway, we did the research and found 18 all-inclusive properties that truly offer a great bang for your buck.
+These hotels, in the Caribbean and Mexico, are the best of the best for those looking for the most value.

 This family-friendly all-inclusive resort with 658 suites has an attractive setting, affordable prices, and a compact layout (no shuttle) that puts everyone within walking distance to the beach.
 Food is above average for an all-inclusive (especially at this price point) and variety is excellent.
 The beach is the biggest draw, and there is also a large and lengthy pool area that runs the length of the resort, a number of bars, and a charismatic animation team.
 Rooms have classic, romantic style and marble bathrooms with jetted tubs (indoor or outdoor).
 Adults who choose to upgrade to the Colonial Club have access to a private lazy river pool and separate lounge for drinks and gourmet treats.